 Clinical placements

 Prior to my psychotherapeutic training, I have worked in mental health, for domestic abuse and disability charities and in social housing and the NHS.
 I continue to undertake personal therapy as part of my ongoing commitment to self-development.
-My experiences as a client influence my learning on a personal and professional level.
+My experiences as a client have a profound impact on my learning, both personally and professionally.